Fujikura History

 100th Anniversary business

-To mark the 100th anniversary of the company's founding, the company adopted a new name, "Fujikura," and establishment a new company emblem in an effort to create a corporate image that was not limited to electric wires.
-In addition, the company published its 100-year history and establishment a new basic policy.
+To mark the 100th anniversary of the company's founding, the company adopted the new name "Fujikura" and establishment a new company emblem in an effort to create a corporate image that was not limited to electric wires.
+In addition, the company published its 100-year history, "Fujikura's 100-Year Journey," and establishment a new basic policy.

 1991